-This geom acts like ggplot2::geom_point()
+This geom acts like ggplot2::geom_point(), except that the specified

 silhouettes are used as points.
-Silhouettes can be specified by their name
+Silhouettes can be specified by their name,

-, or image objects (img
+uuid, or image objects (img).

 Usage